Dr. Elsa Oommen

 Migration | Gender | Law

-I am an active researcher in the field of migration and border studies.
-Currently, I am an Honorary Fellow at the University of Warwick and Visiting Fellow at Goldsmiths, University of London.
+I am an independent consultant in the field of migration, diaspora and border studies.
+I have held honorary affiliations at the University of Warwick and Goldsmiths, University of London.
 Previously, I worked as a Senior Research Officer at Overseas Development Institute (London).
 I am also an Associate Fellow of the UK Higher Education Academy.

 Key Areas of Interest